Amirul Adli

-Muhammad Amirul Adli bin Azmi (born 13 January 1996) is a Singaporean professional footballer who plays as a full-back or a centre-back for Singapore Premier League club Tampines Rovers and the Singapore national team.
+Muhammad Amirul Adli bin Azmi (born 13 January 1996) is a Singaporean professional footballer who plays as a full-back or a centre-back for Malaysia Super League club Negeri Sembilan, on loan from Tampines Rovers and the Singapore national team.

 Club career

 Young Lions

 In 2014, Amirul was promoted from the National Football Academy to S.League club, Young Lions.
 He made his professional career debut in a league match against Balestier Khalsa on 23 February 2014.

 On 31 July 2015, Amirul received his first career red card after picking up two yellow cards in a league match against DPMM.

 Amirul scored his first career goal on 2 July 2017 in a 2–1 loss against Geylang International.

 Tampines Rovers

 After four seasons playing with Young Lions, on 1 December 2017, Amirul was taken by Tampines Rovers for the newly revamped 2018 Singapore Premier League season.

 Lion City Sailors

 On 21 January 2021, Amirul joined newly privatised club, Lion City Sailors in which he helped them to win the 2021 Singapore Premier League in his debut season and also the 2022 Singapore Community Shield.
 At the end of the season, he was being linked to Malaysia Super League clubs, Terengganu, Kelantan and Negeri Sembilan were all reported to be interested in the player but nothing materialised.